What’s in This Article

 Navigating Entry Requirements for Travelers with a DUI

-Having a past DUI can mean extra questions at the Mexican border.
-Mexico does not have a strict rule that completely bans people with a DUI.
+A past DUI can mean extra questions at the Mexican border.
+Mexico doesn’t enforce a strict rule that completely bans people with a DUI.
 But border officials have the right to deny entry based on your criminal history.
-They look at every case individually.
-Things like the type of offense, how long ago it happened, and your behavior at the border all matter.
+They review every case individually, weighing factors like the type of offense, how long ago it happened, and your behavior at the border.

 To make the process easier, bring paperwork that explains your DUI history.
-Court records or proof that you finished a rehab program can help.
-Being open about your past can put border officials at ease.
+Court records or proof that you finished a rehabilitation program can help.
+Being upfront about your past can put border officials at ease.

 Always answer questions about your record honestly and keep your answers short.
-Finally, check for any rule changes before your trip.
-Entry requirements can shift quickly.
+Check for any rule changes before your trip, as entry requirements can shift quickly.

 Products Worth Considering